Empirical Measures and Strong Laws of Large Numbers in Categorical Probability: Quasi-Markov Categories

 The following additional axiom is useful in the context of Markov categories~\cite[Definition~11.22]{fritz2019synthetic}.
 Its name is motivated by the fact that its satisfaction is related to the non-negativity of measures~\cite[Example~11.25]{fritz2019synthetic}.

-\begin{definition} A quasi-Markov category is \newterm{positive} if for each $f : X\to Y$ and $g : Y\to Z$, whose composite $g\comp f : X\to Z$ is copyable, the following equation holds:
+\begin{defi} A quasi-Markov category is \newterm{positive} if for each $f : X\to Y$ and $g : Y\to Z$, whose composite $g\comp f : X\to Z$ is copyable, the following equation holds:

-\end{definition} To get an intuition, consider the case of $X$ being the monoidal unit $I$.
+\end{defi} To get an intuition, consider the case of $X$ being the monoidal unit $I$.
 Then positivity means that coarse-graining a state $m : I\to Y$ to a copyable state $g \comp m : I\to Z$ makes $Y$ and $Z$ necessarily independent in the sense that

 holds.
 Thus the positivity axiom can be also seen as a requirement that a deterministic variable cannot display correlation with other variables~\cite[Section~2.2]{fritz2022dilations}.

 Our main example, $\Par{\BorelStoch}$, is a positive quasi-Markov category.
 One can prove this by adapting the proof for $\BorelStoch$ \cite[Example 11.25]{fritz2019synthetic} or by using the general results of \cite{shahmohammed2025partial} and the fact that $\Par{\BorelStoch}$ is the partialization of $\BorelStoch$.